kieferk/dfply/README.md

 in python on pandas DataFrames.

-This package is an alternative to [pandas-ply](https://github.com/coursera/pandas-ply) and [dplython](https://github.com/dodger487/dplython) but heavily inspired by both of them.
-In fact, the symbolic representation of pandas DataFrames and Series objects for delayed calculation is imported from pandas-ply.
+This package is an alternative to [pandas-ply](https://github.com/coursera/pandas-ply) and [dplython](https://github.com/dodger487/dplython).
+It is heavily inspired by both of them, and in fact the code for symbolic representation of pandas DataFrames and series (such as `X.variable`) is directly imported from pandas-ply.

 The syntax and functionality of the package should in most cases look identical to dplython.
 The major differences are in the code; dfply makes heavy use of